 Estonia is covered with beautiful, clean, undisturbed rivers with wild brown trout and grayling.
-It takes an hour drive from the centre of the capital, Tallinn, to fishing waters where you will find wild brown trout, bear trails, and rarely see any other fishermen.
+What makes fishing in Estonia so unique is the fact that it takes only an hour drive from the centre of the capital, Tallinn, to fishing waters where you will find wild brown trout, bear trails, and rarely see any other fishermen.
 You can find brown trout in more than one hundred rivers, and in most of them, the trout are wild.
 Due that fishing in Estonia is memorable and unique experience.

 By European standards, our rivers are small to mid-size.
 Although our land is relatively flat, we have beautiful, fast-running rapids that flow through virgin coniferous forests, which are often called an extension of the Siberian taiga in Estonia.
 The fast-running stretches hold a good amount of fish, but the biggest trout tend to be in the slower and deeper stretches of our rivers.
 Therefore, our typical fishing water is slow- to medium-running chalk streams surrounded by meadows, old forests, and marshes.

 Brown trout is the main reason why fly fishers come here.
 Our rivers hold wild brown trout, which is very rare in most European countries.
 Our trout is very healthy and fat with a beautiful pattern and colour.
 They are strong fighters and selective.